QuickBlox/quickblox-react-native-samples/chat-sample/README.md

+This is a code sample for [QuickBlox](https://quickblox.com) platform.
+It is a great way for developers using [QuickBlox](https://quickblox.com) platform to learn how to integrate private and group chat, add text and image attachments sending into your application.

+### Features:
+* Login/logout
+* Send and receive message/attachment
+* Create and leave a 1-to-1 and group chat
+* Create a public chat
+* Display users who have received/read the message
+* Mark messages as read/delivered
+* Send typing indicators
+* List and delete chats
+* Display chat history
+* Display a list with chat participants
+* Receive push notifications
+* Subscribe/unsubscribe device to push notifications

 ### Get application credentials

 QuickBlox application includes everything that brings messaging right into your application - chat, video calling, users, push notifications, etc. To create a QuickBlox application, follow the steps below: